Home/Learning Center/ EV2 Switch Bearing Seizure

 Failure mechanism 1: galvanic corrosion at the lock nut

 The fix is to replace the aluminum lock nut with a machined brass nut.
-Brass and steel have compatible electrochemical potentials.
-A brass lock nut will not seize against the shaft, which means it can be removed with hand tools during the next maintenance visit instead of a hydraulic press.
+A brass lock nut resists seizure because brass does not gall against stainless threads and its corrosion products, unlike aluminum oxide, do not expand and pack the joint.
+The nut stays serviceable, which means it can be removed with hand tools during the next maintenance visit instead of a hydraulic press.

 The original EV2 bearing is not a sealed unit.
-The bearing races and ball elements are open to the environment inside the housing, relying on the housing geometry and the felt seal to keep water out.
-In practice, moisture reaches the bearing from multiple paths: rain driven horizontally into the housing, condensation from temperature cycling between warm days and cool nights, and — critically — from below, through a degraded seal.
+Its internals are open to the environment inside the housing, relying on the housing geometry and the felt seal to keep water out.
+In practice, moisture reaches the bearing from multiple paths: rain driven horizontally into the housing, condensation from temperature cycling between warm days and cool nights, and, critically, from below through a degraded seal.

 Failure mechanism 3: the felt seal becomes a moisture trap